Spain

 Weather

 Snow isn’t very common in most of the country, but it typically falls between December and January.
-The more north you are, the more likely you are to see it.
+The more North you are, the more likely you are to see it.

 Daylight